-The differences between the cost allocation and recovery methodology used in the proposed Derogation and the causer pays principle applied in the Rules are material.
-The Commission does not consider that the arguments presented by Hydro Tasmania in favour of changing the methodology demonstrate that its preferred methodology will benefit consumers in the long term.
+The Commission does not consider that the arguments presented by Hydro Tasmania in favour of changing the cost recovery methodology for R6 demonstrate that its preferred methodology will benefit consumers in the long term.
 Further, the Commission agrees that seeking to recover costs from the primary beneficiary may not be consistent with the application of the causer pays principle in other contexts in the NEM.
-Finally, the Commission notes that other parties, such as market customers and consumers, may also benefit from the new TFOS through, for example, more efficiency electricity prices.
-For these reasons, the Commission does not consider the proposed Derogation will or is likely to contribute to the NEO.
+Finally, the Commission notes that other parties, such as market customers and consumers, may also benefit from the 2008 TFOS through, for example, more efficient electricity prices.